Adema: 2009–2011: Reunion and departure of original lineup

 On August 13, 2009, Mark Chavez posted a blog on his official Myspace page stating that he had returned to Adema.
 He also planned for the band to write an album and begin touring before the release of said album.

 It was later confirmed that both Mark Chavez and original guitarist Mike Ransom were back in the band.
 A second blog from the band's Myspace stated that both Bobby Reeves and Ed Faris had agreed to leave the band and that this was the right thing to do for Adema and their fans, the blog went on to say, "This SURE won't be the last you see of Bobby or Ed, and we wanted to take the time to thank them for their service in the line of duty..."

 Adema announced on their official Twitter page that the first rehearsal with the original lineup in 6 years took place November 15, 2009.

-The original members of Adema played their first show together in over five years on January 14, 2010, at Whisky A Go Go in West Hollywood.
+The original members of Adema played their first show together in over five years on January 14, 2010, at the Whisky a Go Go in West Hollywood.

 A full 2010 tour list across the United States had also been posted on the band's Myspace and Facebook page and new material was announced to be released around February 2011.
 The band went on their 2010 tour.
 However, Mike Ransom was unable to join them due to his commitments with recording an album with his band, Black Heart Vacancy.
 He left once again in November.

 Mark Chavez abruptly left Adema once again before the start of the 2011 tour to pursue his solo project.
 Guitarist Tim Fluckey and Bassist David DeRoo have since taken over vocal duties.

 The reason behind Chavez's departure was that he had another conflict with the band.
 Chavez brought his wife with him on the band's 2010 tour.
 When the band didn't let her on the 2011 tour, he reportedly told the other members, "Alright, if you think you can do this without me, you go right ahead."

 In January 2011, bassist David DeRoo was arrested just prior to performing a concert in Connecticut, and was charged with being a fugitive of the law.
 A warrant for his arrest was issued in July 2010 for violating his probation issued from a prior DUI incident in November 2008.
 DeRoo's bond was set at US$1 million.
 Being contractually obligated to fulfill their already scheduled 2011 tour dates, Tim Fluckey, Kris Kohls and touring fill-in and the Mentors lead vocalist and drummer Marc DeLeon performed as Adema in the absence of DeRoo.